centminmod/optimise-images/readme.md

 Dockerfile support is experimental so no guarantee that it works.
 Contributions by more Docker users in making it work are welcomed via git pull requests.

-## Building the Docker Immage From Dockerfile
+## Building the Docker Image From Dockerfile

 There are 2 ways to build the optimise-images.sh Docker image: